financialcpp/docs/content/en/guide/getting-started.md

 🚀 Server started at http://localhost:3000
 ```

-There's much more to learn but you can open your browser at the address and get familiar with the interface.
+There's much more to learn but you can open your browser at the address and get familiar with the trading interface.